📅 Book an Appointment

 • unclear job expectations

-• dysfunctional workplace dynamics, such as an office bullying or a micromanaging boss
+• dysfunctional workplace dynamics, such as office bullying or a micromanaging boss

 • extremes of activity, such as job monotony or chaos